16-19 Bursary Fund

 Post 16 Finance - Employment/employed apprenticeships

-If an employed apprenticeship is secured or full time employment entered into, Child Benefit and Tax Credits payments will stop.
+If you secure an employed apprenticeship, or find full time employment, Child Benefit and Tax Credits payments will stop.

 All employed apprentices must receive a wage of at least £3.70 per hour from 1st April 2018.
-In some cases this may be higher; this is dependent upon the employer.
+In some cases this may be higher; this is dependent upon your employer.

 From April 2018 the National Minimum Wage was increased to the following: